RobertKilkenny/Profession-Website-Development/src/README.md

 - Keeping a labeling system for attributes used in web object that is not part of the should be done for easy debugging!
 - At the minimum, having a comment block at the top of all other .css files used will help a lot
 - Remember to only **import a .css once** for performance.
 Generic .css files can be imported in `App.tsx` to avoid duplicate references.

+### Formatting and Naming

+- All React Object files should be PascalCase (ex.
+"ReactObject.tsx")
+- Other Typescript files should be kebab-case (ex. "web-logic.tsx")
+- CSS files should share the **exact name** for the file they are made for (ex.
+"ReactObject.css")
+- Global Variables, when unavoidable, should be UPPER_SNAKE_CASE (ex.
+"MEANING_OF_LIFE = 42")
+- Local Typescript Variables should always be camelCase (ex. "sodaCalled:string = "pop")
+- Local CSS Variables should always be kebab-case (ex. "--best-color = "#ff80ed" [according to [them](https://www.color-hex.com/popular-colors.php)])
+- Any confusion should be resolved with the [Google Typescript Style Guide](https://google.github.io/styleguide/tsguide.html#local-variable-declarations)
+  - All these given rules should not confilt with this guide besides the file naming rules, but that makes developing better (in my opinion)

+-Imports should be:
+  1. Core libraries (ex.
+React, React Router Dom)
+  2. Complementary Libraries (ex.
+ShadCN [think "not essential but nice to have"])
+  3. Personal React Object imports (ex.
+App, Home, NavBar)
+  4. CSS Files [Should only be imported once!!!] (ex.
+App.css, Home.css, NavBar.css)